Ada-Developers-Academy/LessonPlanning/weeks/04/Overview.md

 How to locate and use libraries

 ##[Building and Publishing Gems](/lessons/04_building_gems.md)
-TODO - simple gem, published on github and included in a project
+TODO - simple gem, published on github and included in a project (this is covered in chapter 10 of Beginning Ruby)

 ## Reading